Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/UseCases_1-6-10.md

 </td>
 <td>

-1. User provides necessary information to perform the Scope 1 emissions calculation
+1. User provides necessary information to perform the Scope 1 emissions calculation.
+The minimum information needed consists of:
+   - The type of transport (Transport mode)
+   - The fuel in `kg` or `l` used during transport
+   - The type of fuel used during transport
 2. User requests Scope 1 emissions calculation
 3. System checks if enough informations has been provided
-4. System looks up for all the parameters needed for the calculation
-5. System performs calculation
+4. System performs calculation
-6. System sends result to the User
+5. System sends result to the User in `kg of CO2-equivalents`

 </td>
 </tr>